GenesisFR/HowToBecomeGoodAtShooters/README.md

 - faster than running
 - allows you to look around without changing the direction of your movement
 - allows you to reload without reducing speed
-- try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover move stops
+- try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover ends
-- when running past an enemy, acts as a soft form of CC (they'll often try to melee you)
+- when running past a human enemy, it often acts as a soft form of CC (they'll often try to melee you)
 - doesn't prevent explosions from staggering and hurting you
 - explosions and some status effects (ensnare, shock) will cancel the cover to cover move, sometimes leaving you extremely vulnerable (especially when there's no cover nearby) (TODO: test when being caught on fire)
 - you can't use skills while performing a cover to cover move, but you can target with already deployed skills, keep charging the Jammer/Banshee Pulse and change the direction of the Banshee Pulse
 - when getting shot from an unknown direction, it may be beneficial to perform a cover to cover move in a random direction instead of trying to locate the enemy, that will give you time to locate that enemy and may break line of sight with them

 ### Dancing
-- definition: moving across/around an NPC to force them to melee/chase you
+- definition: moving across/around a human NPC to force them to melee/chase you
 - [baits](#baiting) for your teammates to get the kill (however, weak point explosions can kill you)
 - buys you time to relocate or get the kill before the NPC recovers from their animation
 - best used when it's the last mob of a wave or an isolated mob